bigscience-workshop/bigscience/train/tr8b-104B/chronicles.md

 ```

 This seems to have worked just fine in both cases, the model just continued training normally, w/o any spikes or lost progress.

+## Conclusion

+It took several months of experiments with the 104B "training wheels" model during which we had 3 difficult instability encounters.
+We managed to overcome the first two (1) fixing std init (2) adding embed norm and stopped the training at the 3rd instability since we didn't have time to continue experimenting as we had to move to final model training.

+Unfortunately the CL experiments were inconclusive since we didn't progress far enough to be able to compare its relative performance to the baseline.
+To remind CL progressively grows its seqlen from 32 to 2048, so until the seqlen is close to 2048 it's not easy to compare it to the baseline which always has seqlen of 2048.